 12.9.3 the decision must be by a majority vote.

-Any decision obtained be circular letter shall be reported by the Honorary Secretary at the next Committee Meeting and recorded in the minutes thereof.
+Any decision obtained by circular letter shall be reported by the Honorary Secretary at the next Committee Meeting and recorded in the minutes thereof.

 12.10 The position of any Committee Member absent for three (3) consecutive Meetings (be it Committee or General Meeting) without leave of absence, shall automatically become vacant.
 Acceptance of an apology by the Committee at the Meeting shall be deemed to be granted such leave.

-12.11 In the event of any vacancy in the Committee by reason of the operation of article 12.9 or 12.15, the Committee may, if it thinks fit, co-opt any other Member of MALGA to fill the vacancy until the next Annual General Meeting.
+12.11 In the event of any vacancy in the Committee by reason of the operation of article 12.9, the Committee may, if it thinks fit, co-opt any other Member of MALGA to fill the vacancy until the next Annual General Meeting.

 12.12 A record of decision and actions of the Committee shall be made and kept by Honorary Secretary and shall be opened for inspection by any Committee Member.